Q. How long is the Clearway Community Solar contract?

 If you move outside the utility service area, you may transfer your solar farm allocation by finding an eligible replacement customer.
 If not, you must provide proof of your new meter address to be waived from the cancellation fee.

 Good news!
-If you become a subscriber between April 20th and August 1, all future cancellation fees will be waived!
+If you become a subscriber before December 31, all future cancellation fees will be waived!

 To subscribe today, click here using the promo code GoGreen